| ‘When your blood pressure’s

 Civilisation seems to be running into the sand and we are looking to

+more and more technology to get us out of it.
 But that way leads logically away from life — it leads to a logical

 conclusion to everything that makes life meaningful.
 If we want to